By David Porter

 THE ASSOCIATED PRESS

-A report by federal transportation safety investigators said Roper was driving 65 mph in the minute before he slammed into the limo van.
-The speed limit on that stretch of the New Jersey Turnpike is 55 mph and was lowered to 45 mph that night because of construction.
+A preliminary investigation by the National Transportation Safety Board estimated that Roper was driving 65 mph (105 kph) in the 60 seconds before he slammed into the limo van.
+The speed limit on that stretch of the turnpike is 55 mph (88 kph) and was lowered to 45 mph (72 kph) that night because of construction.